 - How do I get the census geography GIS files and map the data?

-Statistics Canada collects data from Canadians via the Census and the most recent complete data is for 2016.
+Statistics Canada collects data from Canadians via the Census and the most recent complete data is for 2016 although 2021 Census data is being released throughout 2022.
 To analyze and present the data, Statistics Canada divides the country into over a dozen different geographies from entire provinces to a city block.
 The table below lists the geographies (linking to their definition from Statistics Canada) and each geography's abbreviation, population minimum if applicable, if that geography completely covers Canada, and how many are in Canada.

 |Federal electoral district||FED||n/a||Yes||338|